 An interval graph is characterized by the existence of a linear ordering of its maximal cliques.
 In Section \ref{sec:IntGraphEHR}, we use the following characterization to obtain an exactly hittable interval representation for an interval graph, if such a representation exists.

-\begin{theorem}[Gilmore and Hoffman, 1964 \cite{GilHof2011}] The maximal cliques of an interval graph $G$ can be linearly ordered such that, for every vertex $x$ of $G$, the maximal cliques containing $x$ occur consecutively. \end{theorem}
+\begin{theorem}[\cite{GilHof2011}] The maximal cliques of an interval graph $G$ can be linearly ordered such that, for every vertex $x$ of $G$, the maximal cliques containing $x$ occur consecutively. \end{theorem}

 The class of interval graphs is a subfamily of the class of \textit{chordal graphs}, which, in turn, is a subfamily of the class of \textit{perfect graphs}.
-A chordal graph is a simple graph that does not contain any induced cycle of size $\geq 4$ \cite{Gol2004}.
-Chordal graphs are known to be intersection graphs of subtrees of a tree \cite{gavril1974intersection}).
+A chordal graph is a simple graph that does not contain any induced cycle of size $\geq 4$ (\cite{Gol2004}).
+Chordal graphs are known to be intersection graphs of subtrees of a tree (\cite{gavril1974intersection}).
 A clique tree $T$ of a graph $G$ is a tree with the maximal cliques of $G$ as nodes, such that for every vertex $v$ of $G$, the maximal cliques containing $v$ induce a subtree $T(v)$ in $T$.
 In fact, chordal graphs are exactly the graphs that admit a clique tree (\cite{mckee1999}).
 A clique tree is also known as a \textit{tree decomposition} of a graph. \\

 \textbf{Note:} We draw the reader's attention to the distinction between \textit{interval hypergraphs} and \textit{interval graphs}, and {\em proper interval hypergraphs} and {\em proper interval graphs}, as these are used extensively throughout the paper.
-We also use the adjective \textit{exactly hittable} to both simple graphs and hypergraphs.
-Recall that a interval graph is an Exactly Hittable Interval Graph if it has an intersection model that has an exact hitting set.
-On the other hand, an Exactly Hittable Hypergraph is one that has an exact hitting set.
+Furthermore, recall that an interval graph is an Exactly Hittable Interval Graph if it has an intersection model, made of intervals, that has an exact hitting set.
+On the other hand, an Exactly Hittable Interval Hypergraph is one that has an exact hitting set.

 \begin{observation} Since our goal is to characterize interval graphs that have an exactly hittable interval representation, we assume without loss of generality that, in the graph $G$, for every sequence of consecutive maximal cliques in a linear ordering, there is at most one vertex which starts and ends in this sequence. \end{observation}